exploratory-io/book/tutorials/quick-start.md

 ![](images/quick-start-analytics-variable-importance-5.png)

-If you click "Model Quality" link, you can see these variables predict carrier OO and EV very well.
+If you click "Summary by Class" link, you can see these variables predict carrier EV and OO very well.

 ![](images/quick-start-analytics-variable-importance-6.png)

-And if you click "Prediction Matrix", you can see the chances of making errors such as predicting a carrier as EV where the actual carrier is something else (like DL) is really low.
+And if you click "Classification Table", you can see the chances of making errors such as predicting a carrier as EV where the actual carrier is something else (like DL) is really low.
 And the same applies to carrier OO.

 ![](images/quick-start-analytics-variable-importance-7.png)